 To successfully mediate better (more detailed & durable) agreements, reunifying the most at-risk co-parenting families, and improving the service and integrity of the California, Los Angeles County Superior Dependency Court.

-Because: Without customized, detailed Reunification Plans that match coparents’ lives & the children’s needs, a return to violence, the overwhelmed juvenile justice system, and the life-shattering dangers of shelter care rotation too often becomes generational.
+Because: Without customized, detailed Reunification Plans that match coparents’ lives & the children’s needs, a return to violence, the overwhelmed juvenile justice system, and the sometimes life-shattering consequences of foster care rotation too often becomes generational.

-We are the only mediation program reuniting co-parenting families, serving all 25 courtrooms and both courthouses of the California, Los Angeles County Superior Dependency Court.
+We are the only mediation program reuniting co-parenting families at all 25 courtrooms and both courthouses of the California, Los Angeles County Superior Dependency Court.